notslang/jade-book/views/_ch6.md

 If interpolation did work in mixin arguments then this would output `This is my Title` rather than `#{title}`.

-This gotcha has existed since Jade’s creation, and has been discussed on multiple occasions (see: https://github.com/visionmedia/jade/issues/693) but probably won’t be changed any time soon.
+This gotcha has existed since Jade's creation, and has been discussed on multiple occasions (see: https://github.com/visionmedia/jade/issues/693) but probably won't be changed any time soon.

 ##Arguments Object